Anastasia Pagonis is battling for her first gold at the Paralympics. On TikTok, she fights to normalize blindness.

-The 17-year-old Long Island-native has brought nearly 2 million TikTok followers with her, sharing short videos she hopes will normalize blindness and correct misconceptions about living with a disability.
+The 17-year-old Long Island native has brought nearly 2 million TikTok followers with her, sharing short videos she hopes will normalize blindness and correct misconceptions about living with a disability.
 In one recent video, she explained how she does her makeup.

 “I do not have a mirror,” she jokes, before showing how she wraps rubber bands around different cosmetics to differentiate them, then lines them up in the order she plans to use them.